RoopamTaneja/LBP_Personal_Repo/notes/5_policy_gradients.md

 ---

 For a stochastic policy, policy network will take in a state and output a probability distribution over the action space.
 (Look at `7_dpg_ddpg.md` for deterministic policies) To output a probability distribution, for a discrete action space a categorical distribution is achieved typically using softmax.
 While for a continuous action space, it is common to use a diagonal gaussian policy with mean coming from the network.
-Std deviation may be learnt as well or be independent.
+Std deviation may be learnt as well or may be independent.

 Details on REINFORCE, Vanilla Policy Gradient and other algos in `policy_gradients_rough_notes/`.
 See them if desired.